kandera37/predictive-cloud-alerting/README.md

 - the dataset is synthetic and does not capture all real production behaviors
 - baseline model uses flattened windows and does not explicitly model temporal structure
-- ident generation is rule-based and intentionally simplified
+- incident generation is rule-based and intentionally simplified
-- ults may vary depending on synthetic data settings and train/test split
+- results may vary depending on synthetic data settings and train/test split

 ## Possible improvements